Ofsted: Past, Present and the Future

 This is best not viewed as a linear curriculum model that ends with the assessment component but rather as illustrating a process that is more finely tuned, whereby all three components are woven together.

-Curriculum intent refers to what schools plan for pupils to learn and achieve, including the knowledge, skills, and values they want students to gain.
-Ofsted inspectors evaluate whether the curriculum is ambitious, coherently planned, and designed to give all pupils the knowledge they need for future learning and employment.
+Curriculum intent refers to what schools plan for learners to learn and achieve, including the knowledge, skills, and values they want students to gain.
+Ofsted inspectors evaluate whether the curriculum is ambitious, coherently planned, and designed to give all learners the knowledge they need for future learning and employment.
 Schools must demonstrate that their curriculum intent is clearly articulated, inclusive of all learners including those with SEND, and aligned with their school's context and community needs.

 Many experts who have unpicked the changes have interpreted ‘intent’ as a knowledge-rich curriculum.
 A knowledge-rich curriculum is a well-organised ‘sequence’ of all the information a school wants a child to understand.
 A national leader of education we know personally stated ‘if you are not knowledge-rich are you knowledge-poor?’.
 This contentious area has been debated a lot on social media over the last year or so.
 Indeed the more you look into it, the clearer it becomes that the latest Ofsted developments are heavily influenced by the ideas of E.D.
 Hirsch.